-Consolidated Schedule of Investments (Unaudited) March 31, 2021 (Dollars in thousands)
+Consolidated Schedule of Investments (Unaudited) June 30, 2021 (Dollars in thousands)

-(5) Portfolio company is a public company.

-(6) For debt investments, represents principal balance less unearned income.

-(7) Warrants, Equity and Other Investments are non-income producing.

-(8) Value as a percent of net assets.

-(9) The Company did not have any non-qualifying assets under Section 55(a) of the Investment Company Act of 1940, as amended (the "1940 Act) as of March 31, 2021.
-Under the 1940 Act, the Company may not acquire any non-qualifying assets unless, at the time the acquisition is made, qualifying assets represent at least 70% of the Company's total assets.

-(10)ETPs are contractual fixed-interest payments due in cash at the maturity date of the applicable debt investment, including upon any prepayment, and are a fixed percentage of the original principal balance of the debt investments unless otherwise noted.
+- (4) All interest is payable in cash due monthly in arrears, unless otherwise indicated, and applies only to the Company's debt investments.
+Interest rate is the annual interest rate on the debt investment and does not include end-of-term payments ("ETPs"), and any additional fees related to the investments, such as deferred interest, commitment fees or prepayment fees.
+Debt investments are at variable rates for the term of the debt investment, unless otherwise indicated.
+All debt investments based on the London InterBank Offered Rate ("LIBOR") are based on one-month LIBOR.
+For each debt investment, the current interest rate in effect as of June 30, 2021 is provided. - (5) Portfolio company is a public company. - (6) For debt investments, represents principal balance less unearned income. - (7) Warrants, Equity and Other Investments are non-income producing. - (8) Value as a percent of net assets. - (9) The Company did not have any non-qualifying assets under Section 55(a) of the Investment Company Act of 1940, as amended (the "1940 Act) as of June 30, 2021.
+Under the 1940 Act, the Company may not acquire any non-qualifying assets unless, at the time the acquisition is made, qualifying assets represent at least 70% of the Company's total assets. - (10)ETPs are contractual fixed-interest payments due in cash at the maturity date of the applicable debt investment, including upon any prepayment, and are a fixed percentage of the original principal balance of the debt investments unless otherwise noted.
 Interest will accrue during the life of the debt investment on each ETP and will be recognized as non-cash income until it is actually paid.
-Therefore, a portion of the incentive fee the Company may pay its Advisor will be based on income that the Company has not yet received in cash.

-(11)Debt investment has a payment-in-kind ("PIK") feature.

-(12)The fair value of the investment was valued using significant unobservable inputs.

-(12) The fail value of the investment was valued using significant unoservation investment.
-(13)On July 8, 2020, Espero BioPharma, Inc. and its affiliates, Jacksonville Pharmaceuticals, Inc. and Espero Pharmaceuticals, Inc. (collectively, "Espero") assigned substantially all of their assets to their respective assignment estates and respectively appointed PSE (ABC), LLC, PS PJAX (ABC), LLC, and PPSE (ABC), LLC (collectively, "Espero ABC") to administer their respective estates and facilitate the orderly sale and liquidation of Espero's property and assets.
-On October 6, 2020, the Court of Chancery of the State of Delaware approved the transfer of the assets of Espero to the Company and Credit II's credit bid at auction of \$7.0 million.
+Therefore, a portion of the incentive fee the Company may pay its Advisor will be based on income that the Company has not yet received in cash. - (11)Debt investment has a payment-in-kind ("PIK") feature. - (12)The fair value of the investment was valued using significant unobservable inputs. - (13)On July 8, 2020, Espero BioPharma, Inc. and its affiliates, Jacksonville Pharmaceuticals, Inc. and Espero Pharmaceuticals, Inc. (collectively, "Espero") assigned substantially all of their assets to their respective assignment estates and respectively appointed PSE (ABC), LLC, PS PJAX (ABC), LLC, and PPSE (ABC), LLC (collectively, "Espero ABC") to administer their respective estates and facilitate the orderly sale and liquidation of Espero's property and assets.
+On October 6, 2020, the Court of Chancery of the State of Delaware approved the transfer of the assets of Espero to the Company and Credit II or their designees in consideration for the Company and Credit II's credit bid at auction of \$7.0 million.
 On October 22, 2020, Espero ABC transferred the assets of Espero to HESP LLC, a Delaware limited liability company, wholly owned by the Company.